nextinterfaces/openai-markdown-i18n-translator/README.md

 }
 ```

-Run `yarn ai-translator`, and the tool will generate Japanese translations of each Markdown file.
+Run `yarn ai-translator`, and the tool will generate German translations of each Markdown file.

 ---